hiddengenome/GenomeNet/README.md

 * [tools that make your life easier](docs/chapter/tools.md)

 ## Credits

-LSTMVis is a collaborative project of Hendrik Strobelt, Sebastian Gehrmann, Bernd Huber, Hanspeter Pfister, and Alexander M. Rush at Harvard SEAS.
+This work is based on LSTMVis, a collaborative project of Hendrik Strobelt, Sebastian Gehrmann, Bernd Huber, Hanspeter Pfister, and Alexander M. Rush at Harvard SEAS.